Renewable fuels for heavy-duty transport

 In Spain, the regulation has generated doubts in the sector.
 During its processing, fifty companies and associations from the automotive, transport, and fuels production sectors signed a manifesto asking the EU "to diversify the alternatives available and not limit the development of decarbonization technologies that facilitate and accelerate the reduction of emissions."
 "More than challenges, the industry is facing a great uncertainty in the face of the amount of national and European legislation that puts on the table the development of certain energies that today aren't viable," José María Quijano explains, general secretary of the Spanish Confederation of Freight Transport (CETM), of which 31,000 companies are part of that have 129,000 commercial vehicles.
 "If we have to go to electrification, neither the fleet, nor the energy, nor the system are ready (...).
 For us, it is essential for there to be a technological neutrality policy and that from there each manufacturer develops, researches, and brings to the market different products that may be viable and equally competitive."

 Transport operators recognize that electrification, and later hydrogen, will play "an important role" to reduce their CO2 emissions, but also that their implementation will take time and will have a high financial cost.
-Because of this, they consider it necessary "to have various alternatives," among those that are committed to carbon-neutral fuels, which they consider "a complementary solution that can contribute in an effective, affordable, and quick manner to achieving decarbonization targets."
+Because of this, they consider it necessary "to have various alternatives," among those that are committed to renewable fuels, which they consider "a complementary solution that can contribute in an effective, affordable, and quick manner to achieving decarbonization targets."

 Heavy-duty transport, a vital sector for the economy